robertklep/bosch-xmpp/README.md

 # Disclaimer

-This library is not created or endorsed by Bosch, Nefit or any affiliated companies.
-It is the result of (legal) reverse engineering efforts.
+The implementation of this library is based on reverse-engineering the communications between the mobile apps and the backend, plus various other bits and pieces of information.
+It is not based on any official information given out by Bosch, Nefit or affiliated companies, and therefore there are no guarantees whatsoever regarding the safety of your devices and/or their settings, or the accuracy of the information provided.